Minnesota Wildflowers

 Detailed Information

-Flower: Flower shape: 4-petals Cluster type: raceme round
+Flower: Flower shape: 4-petals Cluster type: raceme Cluster type: round

 [photo of flowers] Small rounded clusters at the end of stems that elongate as the plant matures.
-Flowers are about ¼ inch across, with 4 rounded light yellow petals and 6 yellow-tipped stamens in the center.
+Flowers are about ¼ inch across, with 4 bright yellow spoon-shaped petals 3 to 5.5 mm long and 6 yellow stamens in the center.

-[photo of leaves] Leaves are 1 to 3 inches long and to 1 inch wide, deeply divided into narrow rounded lobes that may be further lobed, becoming smaller and less divided as they ascend the stem.
-Lower leaves are oblong with 5 to 7 pairs of lobes, with lobes sometimes clasping at the base.
-Typically several stems ascend from the base; stems and the underside of leaves are sparsely to densely covered in short hairs.
+[photo of mid-stem leaf] Leaves are 1 to 3 inches (3 to 8 cm) long and to 1 inch wide, deeply divided into narrow lobes that may be further lobed or irregularly toothed, becoming smaller and less divided as they ascend the stem.
+Lower leaves are oblong with 5 to 7 pairs of lobes.
+Typically several stems ascend from the base; lower stems and the underside of leaves are sparsely to densely covered in short, bladder-like hairs.

-Fruit is a slender pod to ½ inch long, straight or upward curved, with the brown stub of the style at the tip (see flower photo above).
+[photo of fruit] Fruit is a slender pod to ½ inch (5 to 12 mm) long, straight or curved upward, with the brown stub of the style persisting at the tip.

 Notes: